akiva123/NBA_Game_Winner_Prediction/README.md

 # NBA Game Winner Prediction Project

 ## Overview
 This project predicts the winner of an NBA game based on player attribute ratings from the NBA 2k game.
 It consists of three primary workflows: collecting game and player data, training and testing a machine learning model (random forest), and using the trained model to predict game outcomes.
 Below is a detailed explanation of the project files and their usage.
 The model's predictive assessment metric scores tested in the high 60 to low 70s range.
+Dashboard link: https://taipy-dashboard-1018899736558.us-central1.run.app/

 ---